 Risk #3: The Non-Expert Won’t Appreciate the Urgency of the Situation

-As an expert, you probably distrust hype and have a disdain for fear mongering and inflammatory language.
+s a researcher, you instinctively distrust hype and have a disdain for fear mongering and inflammatory language.
 As a result, you may understate the need to attend to an issue, and you may use neutral or indirect language that sounds non-urgent to a non-expert.

 To avoid that trap, state your expert opinion with confidence, and avoid hedging your advice.
 In the world outside of the lab and the library, cautiousness about overstating results can sound like self-doubt.